How to get govt to take GP interests seriously – is a new lobbying group the answer?

 Easier said than done

 Several groups representing GP interests have emerged over the past few decades, notes Dr Aniello Iannuzzi, chair of the Australian Doctors Federation.
-While some have disbanded, others—like the AMA Council of General Practice, Australian College of Rural and Remote Medicine and the Australian GP Alliance—still play a role in advocacy, he says.
+While some have disbanded, others—like the AMA Council of General Practice, Rural Doctors Association of Australia and the Australian GP Alliance—still play a role in advocacy, he says.

 “Starting afresh with a new body that has very low membership and has to find a management structure de novo is going to be very difficult.
 I would much prefer GPs support existing organisations and make them stronger.
 And all those organisations, in my experience, are always very open to new talent and people interested in contributing.”